-If you notice these or any other signs of illness in your dog, contact your veterinarian as soon as possible so that proper testing and necessary treatments can begin.
-There are several known tick-borne diseases that can affect dogs.
-Many can also affect humans.
+If you notice signs of illness in your dog, contact your veterinarian as soon as possible so that proper testing and necessary treatment can begin.
+And do note that symptoms of certain tick-borne diseases can take days, weeks, or even months to appear.